Qualifying for a Super Visaadmin2023-07-07T13:42:30-04:00

 When applying for the super visa, there are additional requirements apart from a standard visitor visa.
-Though some remain essentially the same, others, like the low income cut off need to be addressed.
+However, some remain essentially the same, others, like the low-income cut-off need to be addressed.

-First and foremost, you must satisfy and officer that your stay is temporary and you will exit Canada when the validity of your visa has expired.
+First and foremost, you must satisfy an officer that your stay is temporary and you will exit Canada when the validity of your visa has expired.

 You must also: